ianarsenault/FreshTracks/README.md

 1. Add `http://localhost:3000` to the `Allowed Callback URLs`, `Allowed Logout URLs`, and `Allowed Web Origins` in your applicaiton settings.
 1. You must configure the front end applicaiton with your Auth0 domain and client ID.

-To do this, create a .env file in the route directory and enter teh following environment variables, (replacing the template values with your own)
+To do this, create a .env file in the route directory and enter the following environment variables, (replacing the template values with your own)

 ```bash
 VUE_APP_Auth0_Domain = <AUTH0DOMAIN>